MuhammadHassaan-cyber/MuhammadHassaan-cyber/README.md

 Brain Dumps – Thoughts on the mindset required for this field, handling frustration, and learning how to think like an attacker.

+I spent an hour stuck on Vulnversity because I was using the wrong IP.
+That's the kind of thing you'll find in here

 Where I'm at right now
 ✅ Linux basics – Finally comfortable navigating the terminal without breaking things (mostly).